-"Once the doors are closed, it can take only a few minutes for the temperatures inside a car to increase 20 to 30 degrees Celsius more than the outside temperature, even on a relatively mild summer's day," Mr Beattie said.
+"Once car doors and windows are closed, it can take only a few minutes for the temperatures inside to increase by 20 to 30 degrees Celsius, even on a relatively mild summer's day," Mr Beattie said.

 "If you do have to leave your car - even for a few minutes to buy something at the shop - you need to take your children with you," Mr Beattie said.